llnl/RAJA/docs/sphinx/user_guide/feature/messages.rst

 requirements for an allocator and will be used to allocate/deallocate the message bus.
 The message bus will always read messages on the host to forward the message to the respect callback(s).
-However, depending on the build and where messages are store, messages may be written on either the host or the device.
+However, depending on the build and where messages are stored, messages may be written on either the host or the device.
 Therefore, in cases where messages are stored on the device, the allocator needs to allocate memory that is accessible on both the host and device.